mickaelyoshua/resume/README.md

 * Web Scraping scripts;
 * Test Recurrent Neural Networks (RNN).

-Contribute to analysis of public invoids (medicine and hospital material) by making SQL and QlikView script to feed a dashboard.
+Contribute to analysis of public invoids (medicine and hospital material) by making SQL and QlikView scripts to feed a dashboard.
 Automate the extraction of data from DATASUS, from that transform and load the data into a QlikView Dashboard.

 Made a bot to collect data from instagram posts of public accounts in order to make a Natural Language Processing (NLP) of comments classifying the sentiments on posts and analyse the metrics.